Electric Upright Basses: How Do I Choose?

 The NXTa bass is a more professional-grade instrument, with -- again -- proper scale length, fingerboard profile, bowability...
 Also a solid-body, it's beautifully made and highly portable.
 It also features enhanced electronics -- while it uses the same pickup design as the WAV model, it also includes a built-in rechargeable "preamp" circuit, which (by buffering the impedance) can greatly improve its basic tone when used with a non-specialized bass amplifier.

 The NS Design CR-grade basses jump up in materials, build quality, and feature set.
 I often draw the comparison between a Fender® Precision Bass®, which is available in several grades; their "Standard" Mexican-made model is a bass used worldwide by professionals with no reservations - but if you pick up an American Standard or Deluxe model, you can feel the difference in the choice woods and the extra attention paid to the finer details.
 It's kind of like that.
 Plus, the CR models include upgraded stands and cases, and add electronics upgrades like active preamps and magnetic pickups.

-A note on strings for the NS basses (and the Dean, while I'm at it).
+A note on strings for the NS basses (and other EUBs like the Dean Pace Contra, while I'm at it).

 In a nutshell, here's my philosophy on the subject: The best any EUB could hope to achieve would be to sound like a double bass with a pickup on it.